3 - Control Flow

 save you.

-statement.
+Ah the switch statement.
 What is there to say?
-I think that the switch
+I think that the switch statement

 was added to C to compete with the earlier FORTRAN "computed GOTO" statement and to keep low-level